-Registration season is upon us, and it serves as the inspiration for the fourth project in this course: maintaining a searchable and updatable database of course offerings and registrations.
+We've just made our way through registration season, and it serves as the inspiration for the fourth project in this course: maintaining a searchable and updatable database of course offerings and registrations.
 The universe here is somewhat simplified, but broadly similar to what the registrar at Longwood (and any other college) needs to maintain.